 And while most people can’t predict how long they’ll stay at a job, for A there’s an end date.
 She’ll only be at the “new” company, and dealing with the higher fees, for about another 6 months before she heads off to grad school.

 So how do figure out how fees are affecting your gains without having to whip out a calculator?
 What I do is have my investment accounts linked up to Personal Capital (kind of like Mint, but for investments), because they have this neat retirement fee analyzer tool.
 It adds up all the fees across all your investment accounts, gives you the dollar amount you’re paying each year, and shows you a graph of how the fees might add up over time.
-You can sign up for free here (affiliate link), but make sure to not list your personal phone number; I heard they sometimes call you to set up financial advising sessions.
+You can sign up for free here (affiliate link).

 3. Roll over the old 401k into a Traditional IRA